 Where to buy tickets?

-You will go through turnstiles when entering and exiting the station.
-For contactless payment, you just put your card/mobile/watch to the reader marked OMNY and go through the turnstile.
-The procedure is repeated when leaving the station.
+You will pass through turnstiles when entering and exiting the station.
+Attach your card/mobile/watch to the reader marked OMNY and you will pass through the turnstile.

 You do not go through the turnstiles when changing trains.